Caprese Avocado Salad

 This story should show you how clueless I once was about food.

-I was at a friend’s house with my husband and toddler (back when I was blissfully ignorant of how hard–ahem, amazing it is to raise 4 kids—haha!).
+I was at a friend’s house with my toddler (back when I was blissfully ignorant of how hard–ahem, amazing it is to raise 4 kids—haha!).
 She made a tasty tortilla soup filled with a variety of yummy produce, and I remarked how delicious and healthy it was.
 She said yes, it was, except that avocados had TONS of fat in them.

 I’m sure I gave her a blank look, as I wondered what her comment was supposed to signify.